 - actively monitoring birds for early symptoms.

 Development and application of avian influenza vaccines is also be a key strategy.
 The range area should be attractive for poultry but less attractive to water fowl to discourage them to land.
-Consideration should be given to placement of poultry farms, i.e. in areas with relatively few water fowl, wild bird flight paths, and concentration of poultry farms to help reduce the spread between farms.
+Consideration should be given to placement of poultry farms, i.e. in areas with relatively few water fowl, wild bird flight paths, and low concentration of poultry farms to help reduce the spread between farms.

 Rather than abandoning free-range production systems, producers should aim to manage these systems in order to reduce the risk of their birds contracting bird flu.